Greeley–Weld County Airport

 Greeley–Weld County Airport (IATA: GXY, ICAO: KGXY, FAA LID: GXY) is a public use airport located three nautical miles (6 km) east of the central business district of Greeley, a city in Weld County, Colorado, United States.
 It is owned by the Greeley–Weld County Airport Authority.
 This airport is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

 History

 The airport opened in June, 1944, as Greeley Municipal Airport.
 In September of that year it was dedicated as Crosier Field in honor of World War II aviator Clarence F. "Red" Crosier.
 Joint ownership by the City of Greeley and Weld County began in 1963, with a new terminal and hangars added throughout that decade.
 The Greeley–Weld County Airport Authority was established in 1978 and is responsible for operation and development of the airport.
 A new 10000 ft runway and a new terminal were opened in 2000.

+Greeley saw commercial airline service beginning in the late 1940's when Challenger Airlines began serving the city as one of many stops on routes between Denver and Billings, MT as well as between Denver and Salt Lake City.
+Douglas DC-3 aircraft were used.
+Challenger was merged to become Frontier Airlines (1950-1986) in 1950 but service ended within a few years.

+Service was also provided in 1969 and 1970 by commuter carrier Trans Central Airlines with flights to Denver using Cessna 402 aircraft.